 It is important to screen all clients for Adult ADD/ADHD by using a simple five-minute screening tool in the office or waiting room.

 Here is a site that can be utilized as a screening tool:

 Many of our clients also feel that Adult ADD/ADHD is not a “real diagnosis” and thus don’t get evaluated or treated.
-However, by explaining to the patients that SPECT and PET scans show differential blood flow in the prefrontal cortex in ADHD patients versus non-ADHD patients can help reinforce to the patient that this is a real issue.
+However, by explaining to the patients that brain scans show differential blood flow in the prefrontal cortex in ADHD patients versus non-ADHD patients can help reinforce to the patient that this is a real issue.

 2. Refer For An Assessment and Treatment

 With a client where there is a high suspicion of Adult ADD/ADHD, refer to a psychiatrist or psychologist who specializes in ADD/ADHD for assessment and treatment.
 Medications are a cornerstone of treatment and can be life changing for many patients who have been suffering for decades with an inaccurate diagnosis and without effective treatments.

 Another cornerstone of treatment is developing specific strategies to address the specific challenges with the individual case.